 We received nearly 1500 responses to our 2012 consultation, testament to the value that the Onehunga and Māngere Bridge communities place on the old bridge.

-At this early stage we had no designs or concepts to show people as we sought the community’s feedback to help us better understand how people use the bridge.
-We also wanted to know how people would like to use the replacement bridge in the future.
+At this initial consultation stage, we had no designs or concepts to show people.
+We were seeking the community’s feedback to help us better understand how people use the bridge and how they would like to use the replacement bridge in the future.

-As well as talking to key stakeholders, including interest groups and the wider community, workshops with a few local schools were carried out.
-This is so we could delve more deeply into how the bridge’s most vulnerable users, children, use the old bridge and how they would like to use the new bridge.
+As well as community consultation, we talked to key stakeholders such as interest groups and people in the wider community.
+We also held workshops with children at some local schools to learn how children use the old bridge and how they would like to use the new bridge.

 See our Education portal(external link) to find out more, including some of the imaginative ideas from the children at Waterlea Primary School.